On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Abstract

 \section{Abstract}

-The {\it enclosure method} was originally introduced for inverse problems of concerning non destructive evaluation governed by elliptic equations.
-It was developed as one of useful approach in inverse problems and applied for various equations.
-In this article, an application of the enclosure method to an inverse initial boundary value problem for a parabolic equation with a discontinuous coefficients is given.
+The {\it enclosure method} was originally introduced for inverse problems of concerning non-destructive evaluation governed by elliptic equations.
+It was developed as one of useful approaches in inverse problems and applied for various equations.
+In this paper, an application of the enclosure method to an inverse initial boundary value problem for a parabolic equation with a discontinuous coefficient is given.
 A simple method to extract the {\it depth} of unknown inclusions in a heat conductive body from a {\it single set} of the temperature and heat flux on the boundary observed over a {\it finite} time interval is introduced.
 Other related results with {\it infinitely many} data are also reported.
 One of them gives the {\it minimum radius} of the open ball centered at a given point that contains the inclusions.
 The formula for the minimum radius is newly discovered.

 AMS: 35R30, 80A23

 KEY WORDS: inverse initial boundary value problem, parabolic equation, discontinuity, thermal imaging, inclusion, enclosure method, modified Helmholtz equation